 Under the Kittitas County Code, each of the Columbia Solar Projects is a "major alternative energy facility" (see KCC 17.61.010[9, 11]).
 As major alternative energy facilities, the solar projects can be authorized as conditional uses in the A-20 and Commercial Agriculture zones (see KCC 17.61.020).
 In designating solar PV generation facilities as permitted conditional uses, Kittitas County has made the legislative decision (based on its comprehensive plan policies) that these solar projects are allowable within the A-20 and Commercial Agricultural zones, subject to site-specific review and conditions to address potential localized impacts to the agricultural land uses in the vicinity.
-The Camas, Penstemon, and Typha Solar Projects would be located on land zoned as Commercial Agriculture.
-The Fumaria and Urtica Solar Projects would be located on land zoned as Rural Working - Agriculture 20.
-As a result, the Columbia Solar Projects are consistent and compliant with siting and zoning pursuant to the Kittitas County Code and Comprehensive Plan.
+The Camas, Penstemon, and Typha Solar Projects would be located on land zoned as Rural Working - Agriculture 20.
+As a result, the Columbia Solar Projects are consistent and compliant with siting and zoning pursuant to the Kittitas County Code and Comprehensive Plan.2